 By bridging the gap between rigorous scientific research and complex policy problems, the center offers timely, credible, and actionable information on the state’s major water challenges.
-Publications range from one-page fact sheets to comprehensive, in-depth reports.
-Multifaceted outreach efforts bring the full range of stakeholders to the table and provide a neutral forum for productive conversations.
-The PPIC Water Center Blog delivers timely information on commentary on a wide variety of topics.
+Publications range from short fact sheets to comprehensive, in-depth reports.
+Engagement efforts bring a full range of stakeholders to the table and provide a neutral forum for productive conversations.
+The PPIC Water Policy Center Blog delivers timely information and commentary on a wide variety of topics.
 Our work has inspired change on a range of water policy issues.

 Our staff and network

-The center is directed by PPIC senior fellow Ellen Hanak, and includes in-house experts as well as a broad research network—a dynamic group of top researchers with expertise in a range of disciplines, including climate science, ecology, economics, engineering, forestry, geology, hydrology, and law.
+The center is directed by PPIC vice president Ellen Hanak, and includes in-house experts as well as a broad research network—a dynamic group of top researchers with expertise in a range of disciplines, including climate science, ecology, economics, engineering, forestry, geology, hydrology, and law.

 Our advisory council

 The PPIC Water Policy Center advisory council consists of leaders in water issues from around the state.
 The center operates under the direction of the PPIC president and board of directors.

 The center has benefitted from the generous support and partnership of a number of engaged individuals and organizations.
 Launched with core support from the S. D. Bechtel, Jr. Foundation and a significant commitment from PPIC, today the center is backed by a broad base of supporters who appreciate the vital need for a reliable, independent, and trusted broker in California’s water policy debate.
 To learn more about giving please visit our Support the PPIC Water Policy Center page.